Milosian/PYTetris/README.md

 # Tetris 2D game in Python language

 # HOW TO RUN?
-- open main.py or main.exe file
+- open main.py(but you need to have installed pygame) or main.exe file

 # TO IMPROVE:
 - improve the block holder action so that you can swap only once until it drops